andreaPay/nemo/README.md

 If you want to run qc_complete.py in a batch mode, you can use qc_complete.slurm

-WARNING : .pial.T1 and .pial.T2 are symboloc links and may disapear when data is transfered from a user to another.
+WARNING : .pial.T1 and .pial.T2 are symbolic links and may disapear when data is transfered from a user to another.
 In this case, recreate the symbolic links

+FOR INSTANCE :

 for subj in *; do
   if [ -d "$subj/surf" ]; then